b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 	effect.HasCustomAnnouncement = true;

-	effect.IsMetaEffect = true; // Marks the effect as a meta effect (rarely run) }
+	effect.IsMetaEffect = true; // Marks the effect as a meta effect (rarely run)

-public void Chaos_EffectName_INIT(){
 	/*

-	Runs on plugin start.
-Use this to Hook Events.
-This will only run once like it does in OnPluginStart(). eg.
+	Since this runs only once during OnPluginStart, you can also use this to Hook Events. eg.
 		HookEvent("bullet_impact", Chaos_EffectName_Event_BulletImpact);
 	*/

 }

 public void Chaos_EffectName_OnMapStart(){